abdullahjan007/Devops/README.md

 This is because date is a by default command and it sends its output to stdin not to echo,<br></br>
 In any system there are two channels or two log flows one is stdin and other us stdout or stderr <br></br>

+DEVOPS LECTURE 12 (Advance Shell Script):<br></br>
+Q: We have a question from previous lecture that our manager wants us to give him a process id of amazon processes running in our machine.
+We will see all about how we get processes running in our machine through ps -ef and then bring only amazon processes using ps -ef | grep “amazon”.
+It gives us all the detail of amazon processes but our manager only wants the process id of amazon not all details so we use awk command for that.
+Awk command <br></br>
+It is a process of filtering out the things.
+There are other commands similar to awk as well like cut and trim but awk is a powerful command.
+When you write ps -ef | grep “amazon” it gives you a complete sentence/detail like this:<br></br>
+root         983       1  0 07:47 ?
+00:00:01 /snap/amazon-ssm-agent/9881/amazon-ssm-agent<br></br>
+ubuntu      1602    1179  0 07:55 pts/0    00:00:00 grep --color=auto amazon<br></br>

+but awk is process of filtering out things.
+In this root is a string 983 is a string and all others are string.
+So, we just simply write an awk command to fetch our desired thing.<br></br>
+Ps -ef | grep “amazon” | awk -F “ ” ‘{print$2}’<br></br>
+This represents column 2 from multiple rows<br></br>
+Combination of grep and awk command <br></br>
+Let suppose I create one file named test and inside that test file I write:<br></br>
+My name is Abdullah <br></br>
+My employee id is 11<br></br>
+So, outside the file when I use grep command to get name: I have to write like this:<br></br>
+Grep name test -> output is: My name is Abdullah <br></br>
+Or if I write: grep Abdullah test -> output is: My name is Abdullah <br></br>
+So, syntax of grep is: (grep, write desired thing which I want to fetch, followed by file name)<br></br>
+ Awk command<br></br>
+For awk command I just know about the correct columns number like in this case: My name is Abdullah, there are total 4 columns.
+So how I write awk command.<br></br>
+grep name test (not cnfrm) | awk -F “ ” ‘{print $4} -> output is Abdullah<br></br>
+While writing grep and awk, always ensure that you use the right column numbers<br></br>
+grep name test (not cnfrm) | awk -F “ ” ‘{print $4}: What this command means?
+In this command first grep command searches for lines in the file test.sh that contain the word "name".<br></br>
+awk -F" " tells awk to use spaces as column separators.<br></br>
+{print $4} means print the 4th word from each line found by grep.<br></br>